chef/chef-web-docs/_vendor/github.com/chef/chef-workstation/docs-chef-io/content/workstation/knife_ssl_check.md

 {{% knife_ssl_check_bad_ssl_certificate %}}

-**Verify the SSL configuration for Chef Infra Client**
+**Verify the TLS/SSL configuration for Chef Infra Client**

-The SSL certificates that are used by Chef Infra Client may be verified by specifying the path to the client.rb file.
+The TLS/SSL certificates that are used by Chef Infra Client may be verified by specifying the path to the client.rb file.
 Use the `--config` option (that is available to any knife command) to specify this path: